Slide 1 / 5

 Genre/Medium: oil on canvas and jasper beads

 About the work: This piece is a homage to the advancement of art and exploration.
-Debatably, the earliest known piece of art was the Makapansgat pebble.
+Debatably, one of the earliest known pieces of art was the Makapansgat pebble.
 This is a small red jasperite rock that looks like it has a face on it, which was caused by natural withering.
 Some early human found this pebble and decided to carry it back to their cave roughly 20 miles away.
-This makes me think about how far we have come as humans–from being enamored with a pebble to sending an unmanned space craft to an asteroid 2.3 Astronomical units away and making art about it.
+This makes me think about how far we have come as humans–from being enamored with a pebble to sending an unmanned spacecraft to an asteroid far away from Earth and making art about it.
+(Because Psyche and Earth orbit at different speeds, the distance from Earth to Psyche varies over a large range, from < 2 astronomical units, or AU, to > 4 AU!)
 I hoped to display this with a three-panel painting.
 The first panel shows a human surrounded by jasper beads, representing the Makapansgat pebble.
 The second panel depicts the moon, representing one of the most noteworthy feats of human exploration.
-And finally, the last panel depicts the asteroid 16-Psyche, representing our current field of exploration.
+And finally, the last panel depicts the asteroid (16) Psyche, representing our current field of exploration.